 Wisconsin employment improves, but more growth could be on the way

-In Wisconsin's private sector, the employment trends from the first half of 2015 were less-than-encouraging.
+In Wisconsin's private sector, the employment trends from the first half of 2015 were less than encouraging.
 According to The Capital Times, the state lost 11,100 private-sector jobs from February through June.
 However, the 12-month period ending in August showed prevailing growth, with the addition of 47,800 jobs in the private sector over that period.
 The improvement came on strong at the end of that segment: July saw an additional 9,100 jobs and August followed with 7,200 new jobs.

-Greater focus on startups could boost economy
+Greater focus on startups could boost the economy

 Often, articles touting the economic strength of a region point to the jobs created as the only stat that matters.
 But Mike Finger, executive director of Ignite Wisconsin, claims that these figures only show part of the story.
 In his column for The Wisconsin State Journal, Finger pointed out that startups are the real fuel in the economic engine.
-Entrepreneurs create new business, and even though their goal is to use as few resources as possible - meaning little hiring - the important part is their staying power.
+Entrepreneurs create new businesses, and even though their goal is to use as few resources as possible - meaning little hiring - the important part is their staying power.

-According to a Kauffman Foundation study, "when it comes to job-creating power, it is not the size of the business that matters as much as it is the age.
+According to a Kauffman Foundation study, "When it comes to job-creating power, it is not the size of the business that matters as much as it is the age.
 New and young companies are the primary source of job creation in the American economy."

 Computer science fair emphasizes tech jobs, education